mejackreed/shimmy/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/shimmy.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mejackreed/shimmy.

+## License

+This software is released under a public domain waiver (Unlicense).